-A standardized system for wayfinding can provide people driving, walking, rolling, and biking with consistent answers to their navigation questions.
-By providing concise, right-sized information specific to the intended user, local jurisdictions and transportation agencies can improve safety by reducing the amount of decision-making time.
+Wayfinding as a design element can provide people driving, walking, rolling, and biking with consistent answers to their navigation questions.
+By providing concise, right-sized information specific to the intended user, local jurisdictions and transportation agencies can improve safety by reducing the amount of decisionmaking time.